pieroproietti/penguins-eggs-book/chapter-5.md

     necessary dependencies.

-Please note that this method may require more manual effort and may not be as straightforward as using the distribution**-**specific package managers like apt, yay, or pamac.
-It is generally recommended to use the package manager specific to your Linux distribution whenever possible, as it will handle the dependencies and installation process more seamlessly.
+Please note that this method may require more manual effort and may not be as straightforward as using the distribution-specific package managers like `apt`, pacman or pamac.

 ## Method 8: Installing Eggs from npm source